appbaseio/reactivesearch/content/docs/analytics/popular-suggestions.md

 ]
 ```

-## How to query suggestions
+## How to popular suggestions

-We populate the suggestions in `.suggestions` index, to use the query suggestions you just need to use the `.suggestions` index to get the hits.
+We populate the suggestions in `.suggestions` index, to use the popular suggestions you just need to use the `.suggestions` index to get the hits.

 ### Usage Example With Searchbox